NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 	```
 	to update `sjr-config/configurations/gpinfo.csv`

-4. Check that `sjr-config/configurations/gpinfo.csv` has changed (datestamp)
+4. Check that `sjr-config/configurations/gpinfo.csv` has been updated.

 ### eConsult update